nyberry/nyberrysite/tools/paedsdoses.md

     <h2>Disclaimer</h2>
     <p>
       This tool is intended as a quick reference guide for qualified prescribers to sense-check paediatric doses.
 It is not a substitute for clinical judgement.<br><br>
-      While every effort has been made to ensure accuracy, the creators accept no liability for errors or clinical decisions made using this tool.<br><br>
       Confirm doses with authoritative sources such as the BNFc or local prescribing guidelines.<br><br>
       <strong>Prescribers remain fully responsible for verifying doses and ensuring safe prescribing.</strong>
     </p>